fbermel/PlauschangriffDownloader/README.md

 ## Usage

-To run the ruby script you need a working ruby installation, obviously (testet to work with versions > 2.3.1) and the following gems:
+To run the ruby script you need a working ruby installation, obviously (tested to work with versions > 2.3.1) and the following gems:

 * nokogiri
 * rubyfx